sramitsharma/onpremdoc/frontend/README.md

 - REACT_APP_BACKEND_URL is reserved for future backend integration.
 Do not hardcode URLs; always use the env var.
 - Backend routes must be prefixed with /api (per ingress rules) when we integrate.

-## Roadmap to backend integration
+## Future Enhancements

-- Replace src/mocks/mock.js registry with a real registry (FastAPI + Mongo or a build-time manifest)
+- Replace mock data with a real backend registry
-- Keep the same shape: docs list, grouping, and lazy component loader
-- Wire Assistant to a pluggable adapter service
+- Add authentication and user management
+- Implement real-time collaboration features

 ## Troubleshooting

 - If TOC or navigation looks wrong, confirm the new doc object was appended correctly and the id is unique
 - Check the browser console for errors
-- In this environment, backend logs: /var/log/supervisor/backend.*.log

 ## Scripts (via CRA/Craco)